Calculate your body fat percentage. Enter your sex, height, weight, and age to estimate your body fat percentage.

 Obese 40% or more 30% or more

-This does not include athletes, which may require much lower body fat percentages to compete at the highest level.
+This does not include athletes, which may require lower body fat percentages to compete at the highest level in some sports.

 What do these body fat percentages look like?

-Alright, you’ve figured out your estimated body fat % based on this calculation, but how would you look at other %?
-Below are examples of individuals are different body fat percentages.
+Alright, you’ve figured out your estimated body fat % based on this calculation, but what do those percentages tend to look like?
+Below are examples of individuals at different body fat percentages.

 Body Fat and Your Health

-While it is true that body fat is essential for many functions in the human body, too much of it can cause a host of health issues.
+While it is true that body fat is essential for many functions in the human body, higher levels of body fat—especially abdominal/visceral fat—are associated with increased risk of a host of health issues.
 These issues include, but are not limited to, the following:

 Being overweight should not be taken lightly.
-Obesity is a major factor in the development of heart disease, and heart disease is the leading cause of death in America.
+Obesity is a major risk factor for cardiovascular disease, and heart disease is the leading cause of death in the United States.
+For evidence-based guidance on obesity-related health risks, check public health resources such as the CDC or NIH websites.